Filesystems overview#

 Backups and data retention#

-HPC team make nightly backups of /home and the backups are kept for 3 days.
-Files in /home and /project will be kept as long as your account is active.
-If your account remains inactive for 1 year, the account will get locked and after 60 days of grace period, your files in /home and /project will be deleted.
+HPC team make nightly backups of home and project directories and the backups are kept for 3 days.
+Files in home and project will be kept as long as your account is active (having active jobs).
+If your account remains inactive (having no jobs) for 6 months, the account will get locked and after 30 days of grace period, your files in home and project will be deleted.

 Quotas and limits#